pxv6460/data-sourcing-challenge/README.md

 from urllib.parse import quote
 I then needed to make sure I use the quote function on the filter_query like so quote_query = quote(filter_query)

+I see after I did this that there was another way to do it as shown with the movie_dataframe section